IBE160/SG-Oslo/docs/bmm-workflow-status.md

 ## Next Action

-NEXT_ACTION: Start the new frontend development server
+NEXT_ACTION: Attempted to run backend server, which failed.
+Next step is to investigate and fix the issue.
-NEXT_COMMAND: cd new-frontend && npm start
+NEXT_COMMAND:
 NEXT_AGENT: Gemini

 ---

-_Last Updated: Tuesday, November 25, 2025_
+_Last Updated: Wednesday, November 26, 2025_